 Combating Land-Based Marine Debris from the Rio Grande Valley

-The University of Texas Rio Grande Valley and the NOAA Marine Debris Program are partnering on an innovative education and outreach program to prevent marine debris from entering the South Texas coastal zone and the Gulf of Mexico.
+The University of Texas Rio Grande Valley and the NOAA Marine Debris Program partnered on an innovative education and outreach program to prevent marine debris from entering the South Texas coastal zone and the Gulf of Mexico.

 Type of Project: Marine Debris Prevention through Education and Outreach Grant